carstene1ns/dunelegacy/documents/61-ornithopter-counter-prerequisite-fix.md

 - ✅ AI will now **reliably** build rocket turrets when threatened
 - ✅ AI builds prerequisites **proactively** when ornithopters detected
+- ✅ Clear visibility into upgrade progress (no more appearing "stuck")
 - ✅ No more silent failures or ignored threats
 - ✅ Better defensive gameplay for AI players